If you want to learn how to open a coffee shop in New York, we’ve got you covered!

 “Having a coffee shop was a perfect answer to bringing a fun place that was open to all ages to town,” Tammy said.

 “We’re striving to offer hope in love, hope in community, hope in economics and hope that this little town is important to someone.”

-The couple applied a diverse body of work experience to their goal of opening St. Stephen’s Café in November 2018.
+The couple applied diverse work experience to their goal of opening St. Stephen’s Café in November 2018.

-Tammy has worked for large corporations, small businesses and non-profit, church and ministry roles.
+Tammy has worked for large corporations, small businesses, and in non-profit, church, and ministry roles.
 She used her experience in property and operations management in planning the coffee shop.

 They knew from the start that Crimson Cup would be their coffee supplier.
 “A friend of mine started with Crimson Cup,” Tammy said.
 “I loved her coffee and made her establishment like my second office.”

-She said she found the book’s template for a coffee shop business plan most helpful.
-“The business plan helped us articulate to a community who were skeptical, donors who were unsure and personal financiers that we were legit.
+She said the book’s template for a coffee shop business plan was most helpful.
+“The business plan helped us articulate to a community who were skeptical, donors who were unsure and personal financiers that we were legit.”

 “It’s entirely different trying to formulate the words on your own versus having help with terminology and presentation.
 Crimson Cup helped us knock that out of the park!”